AlecAcosta/save-load-json/README.md

-# load-json-file
+# save-load-json-file
-This is a simple example for loading a json in Godot
+This is a simple example for loading and saving data with a json file in Godot